-In some cases, a lumbar puncture may be performed.
+In some cases, your doctor may need to perform a lumbar puncture, or spinal tap.
 This involves the removal of a small amount of cerebral spinal fluid to test for any problems other than an infection.
-In the event there is any brain swelling, a lumbar puncture would not be performed.
-This is to avoid the risk of brain hematoma or a ruptured blood vessel in the brain.
+A lumbar puncture will not be performed if any significant brain swelling is suspected, as it can temporarily worsen the pressure inside the head.
+This is to avoid the risk of brain hematoma, or a ruptured blood vessel in the brain.

-If the abscess is located deep inside the brain or is less than 2 centimeters, antibiotics are most often prescribed for treatment.
-Antibiotic medications will also be used to treat any underlying infections.
-Broad-spectrum antibiotics that kill a variety of different bacteria are the most commonly prescribe, but in some instances more than one type of antibiotic is necessary
+If your abscess is deep inside your brain or it’s 2.5 centimeters or less, it will probably be treated with antibiotics.
+Antibiotic medications will also be used to treat any underlying infections that may have been the cause of the brain abscess.
+Broad-spectrum antibiotics that kill a variety of different bacteria are the most commonly prescribed.
+You may need more than one type of antibiotic.

-Surgery is performed in the most severe cases when the abscess causes a dangerous buildup of pressure in the brain.
-Surgery is also considered the best option in the following situations:
+Surgery must be performed in the most severe cases when the abscess causes a dangerous buildup of pressure in the brain.
+Your doctor may recommend surgery as the best option in the following cases:

-- abscesses that are at risk of rupturing inside of the skull
+- Your brain abscess is at risk of rupturing inside of your skull.

 - Your brain abscess contains gasses sometimes produced by bacteria.